ibonobo/5minbootstrap/README.md

 I prefer hand-ground French pressed coffee myself.
 Tea is also fine.

+IB TO DO:
-TO DO: ADD / modify port + 45-44
+1. ADD / modify port + 45-44
-If you want logging, or more info, pass the -v flag to ansible-playbook on the command line and you'll see the stdout and stderr for each task executed:
+2. If you want logging, or more info, pass the -v flag to ansible-playbook on the command line and you'll see the stdout and stderr for each task executed:

 $ ansible-playbook -v playbook.yaml
 Ansible also has built-in support for logging.
 Add the following lines to your ansible configuration file: